zeemkr/ncpen/cran-comments.md

 ## New version (1.0.0) submission (11/16/2018)
-This update include
+This update includes
 * Additions of multinomial Logit and Cox proportional hazard models.
 * Performance improvements.
 * Minor bug fixes.
 * Link to working paper.
-* Also, the current version on CRAN is breaking due to the issue with RcppArmadillo.
+* The current version on CRAN is breaking due to the issue with RcppArmadillo.
 This version fixes that issue as well.

 ### Test environments
 * Windows Server 2016, R 3.5.1